 Then a pre-operative appointment will be arranged wherein we will do a complete medical checkup, measurements, surgical planning, photographic documentation, and other necessary paperwork.

-Finally, on the appointed day, I will perform the Liposuction in Dubai, at my clinic on Al Wasl Road, or another facility as agreed, transforming your body shape to the desired one.
+Finally, on the appointed day, I will perform the liposuction at my clinic on Al Wasl Road, Dubai, UAE or another facility as agreed, transforming your body shape to the desired one.

 It is advisable to have a family member or friend to drive you back home after the surgery.